dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/s3-upload/index.md

 #### S3 Setup

-Setup S3 with Heroku by following this [guide](https://devcenter.heroku.com/articles/s3#s3-setup).
+🚀 Setup S3 with Heroku by following this [guide](https://devcenter.heroku.com/articles/s3#s3-setup).

 You will now need to edit some of the permissions properties of the target S3 bucket so that the final request has sufficient privileges to write to the bucket.
 In a web-browser, sign in to the AWS console and select the S3 section.
-Select the appropriate bucket and click the ‘Properties’ tab.
+Select the appropriate bucket (or create a new one) and click the ‘Properties’ tab.
 Select the Permissions section and three options are provided (Add more permissions, Edit bucket policy and Edit CORS configuration).

 CORS (Cross-Origin Resource Sharing) will allow your application to access content in the S3 bucket.
 Each rule should specify a set of domains from which access to the bucket is granted and also the methods and headers permitted from those domains.